caktus/django-comps/README.md

 django-comps
 ============

-A utility that provides an entry point for integrating front end designers into a django project
+A simple application that provides an entry point for integrating front end designers into a django project